Eunanibus/tincan/readme.md

 #### How to run

 You can clone and run this service locally.
 To do so, ensure that you have an environment variable `KEY` exported locally.
 Make commands have been constructed for convenience.
+You'll need Docker installed!

-Ensure your key is exported with `export KEY=EXAMPLE_KEY` then run `make run`
+Ensure your key is exported with `export KEY=EXAMPLE_KEY` then run `make deploy`

 #### Our Commitment
 We want to make development a little easier. **We don't track.
 We don't store anything about you.**